funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 ### Factional Abilities

 * Dark God's Command: At the start of the game, you will learn the identity of The Chosen One.
-* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change. *(The target player will not lose their abilities.)* If the target is a member of the village faction, then they leave the village faction and exclusively join the Death Cult.
-Otherwise, they join the Death Cult in addition to their current faction. *(In this case, they will keep the abilities of their previous faction, like private communication.
+* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change. *(The target player will not lose their abilities.)* If the target is a member of the Village faction, then they leave the Village faction and exclusively join the Death Cult.
+Otherwise, they join the Death Cult in addition to their current faction. *(In this case, they will keep the abilities of their previous faction, like private communication, if they had them.
 This is in addition to gaining access to the Death Cult factional abilities.
-This player can only win if The Death Cult and their original faction both win.
+This player can only win if the Death Cult and their original faction both win.
 The recruited player is not obligated to disclose their true role or otherwise cooperate with the Death Cult.
 The Death Cult is not obligated to tell this player the identity of The Chosen One.)*
 * Congregation: You have private communication with all living and dead members of your faction.

-**You win when The Chosen One is eliminated and more than half of the Scions of Death have been killed by the village, in any order. *(This victory does not end the game or prevent other factions from winning.)***
+**You win when The Chosen One is eliminated and more Scions of Death have been killed by the village than the number of Scions of Death currently alive, in any order. *(This victory does not end the game or prevent other factions from winning.)***

 ### Roles